 Sonia Kaur’s First Journal Entry: Triumph.
 I’d Love to Feel Triumph-ant

 Here’s Sonia’s first journal entry, the protagonist of my yet to be named Indian screenplay.
-Vijay, the spirit of her past life husband, whom she’s just met, has pushed her to write it so she can keep log of her journey to find her screenplay story.
+Vijay, the spirit of her past life husband, whom she’s just met, has coaxed her to write it so she can keep log of her journey to find her screenplay story.

 22nd October 2012